divechan/docs/docs/concepts/glossary.md

 ## Protocol Fees

-Fees that are rewarded to the protocol itself, rather than to liquidity providers.
+Fees rewarded to the protocol itself, rather than to liquidity providers.

 ## Range